Dragoslav Šekularac: International career

+He played his final international in June 1966 against Bulgaria.

 Playing style

 He was quick and crafty with the ball, displaying creative skills which turned many heads.
 Possessing supreme self-confidence along with impeccable technical ability, he was one of the biggest showmen and crowd draws in the history of Yugoslav football.
 His enormous popularity throughout FPR Yugoslavia during the early 1960s transcended sports as he easily became one of the most recognizable individuals in the country.

 In addition to the swelling of praise and accolades for his skills, he also attracted criticism over lack of team play and overall attitude on the pitch that some found to be disrespectful to the game.
 Others point to his lack of effectiveness and a seeming disproportion between his talent and his overall career statistics.

 Coaching career

+Guatemala national team

+Šekularac was head coach of the Guatemala national team for eighteen months from 1984 to 1985.
+Under Šekularac, Guatemala was undefeated in 36 home matches but narrowly missed out on the 1986 World Cup after losing away to Canada in a decisive 1985 CONCACAF Championship match.

 Serbian White Eagles FC

-In February 2006, prior to the start of the 2006 Canadian Soccer League season, it was announced that Šekularac would become head coach of the expansion Serbian White Eagles, re-founded in February of the same year, with first assistant being Stevan Mojsilović.
-This would be Šekularac's second stint with the White Eagles having already played for and coached them in the past.
+In February 2006, prior to the start of the 2006 Canadian Soccer League season, it was announced that Šekularac would once again become head coach of the expansion Serbian White Eagles, re-founded in February of the same year, with first assistant being Stevan Mojsilović.
 With seasoned internationals being brought over from Serbia and the rest of Europe, the team was set.

 The stint, though short-lived, was not without success.
 The club was a hit in its first season, finishing first in the International Conference with 55 points and first overall (tallying both conferences).
-In the regular season, Šeki guided the club to 17 wins, 1 loss and 4 ties with a whopping goal differential of 66:13.
+In the regular season, Šeki guided the club to 17 wins, 4 ties and 1 loss with a whopping goal differential of 66:13.

 The Eagles advanced to the knockout-stage, easily beating Toronto Supra Portuguese in the quarterfinals with a score of 3-0 and also easily beating the Windsor Border Stars in the semifinal 6–1.
 The season was almost brought to a happy end but the Serbian White Eagles lost to the Italia Shooters in the final by a score of 1–0.